eoglethorpe/exql/README.md

 # exql
-Creating peace and harmony between Excel and SQL
+A web app for allowing for easy uploads and downloads of Excel files that are synchornized through a central SQL database